oracle/macaron/docs/source/pages/using.rst

     apply_policy_to("oci_micronaut_dependencies", component_id) :- is_component(component_id, "<target_software_component_purl>").

-The PURL string for the target software component can be obtained when the :ref:`analyze command <analyze-action>` has finished.
+The PURL string for the target software component is printed to the console by the :ref:`analyze command <analyze-action>`.
 For example:

 .. code:: shell